Fr0sT-Brutal/awesome-pascal/README.md

 * [TPrintPreview](https://github.com/landrix/TPrintPreview-for-Delphi).
 Print Preview Component for Delphi Vcl Win32/Win64

 * [VolgaDB](https://sourceforge.net/projects/volgadb).
 Pretty customizable DBgrid for Delphi.
 TCustomGrid descendant.
 CheckBox, ComboBox column styles.
 Also includes TVolgaDBEdit that replaces TDBEdit, TDBComboBox, TDBLookupCombo, TDBLookupTree andTDBDatePicker in one component.
 TVolgaDBEdit may be DB-aware and non DB-aware.
-// Seems abandoned since 2013
+// *Seems abandoned since 2013*

 * [TTreeListView](http://github.com/benibela/treelistview).
 This component is a mix between TTreeView and TListView and can paint a tree whose nodes have additional information sorted in columns.

+* [neTabControl](https://github.com/jkour/neTabControl).
+FireMonkey control for Delphi.
+It builds on the native TabControl and adds a number of features.

 ## Editors

 * [SynEdit](https://sourceforge.net/projects/synedit) ([mirror at GitHub](https://github.com/TurboPack/SynEdit)).
 Syntax highlighting edit control, not based on the Windows common controls.
 SynEdit is compatible with both Delphi and Kylix

-* [TBCEditor](https://github.com/bonecode/TBCEditor).
-A syntax highlighting edit control with code folding, minimap, external JSON highlighter and color scheme files, etc.
+* [BCEditor](https://github.com/bonecode/BCEditor).
+Syntax highlighting edit control with code folding, minimap, external JSON highlighter and color scheme files, etc.
 // *Very powerful and feature-rich component.
 Supports Delphi XE4..XE8, C++ Builder XE7, backport to XE available*